spring-media/Carlos/README.md

 This line will generate a cache that takes `String` keys and returns `NSData` values.
 Setting a value for a given key on this cache will set it for both the levels.
 Getting a value for a given key on this cache will first try getting it on the memory level, and if it cannot find one, will ask the disk level.
 In case both levels don't have a value, the request will fail.
+In case the disk level can fetch a value, this will also be set on the memory level so that the next fetch will be faster.

 `Carlos` comes with a `CacheProvider` class so that standard caches are easily accessible.
 Starting from version `0.2.0`, `CacheProvider` has 2 static functions: